clotito14/s24/RESEARCH/betaGa203/bGa203-notes.md

 16. MONOCLINIC CRYSTAL SYSTEM - The crystal is described by 3 vectors of unequal lengths, with 2 perpendicular.

 17. TWO-DIMENSIONAL ELECTRON GAS (2DEG) - a layer or sheet of electrons that can only move in two-dimensions caused by the junction of two differing semiconductor materials.
 The special quantum confinement of 2DEG can reduce the effective mass of the electron.
 Less electron scattering compared to 3D confinement.

+18. SCHOTTKY BARRIER DIODE (SBD) - a diode created by the junction of a metal and a semiconductor, where there is a potential barrier formed from the difference of the two material's work functions.

 --I have notes for the previous sections I and II on paper--